Skip to main content

 MES 400 Special Studies (1-4 Credits)

-Admission by permission of the Program in Middle East Studies, normally for junior and senior minors in Middle East studies, and for qualified juniors and seniors from other departments.
-Offered both semesters each year.
+Normally for junior and senior minors in Middle East studies, and for qualified juniors and seniors from other departments.
+Instructor permission required.

 Fall, Spring